Pablo

 PhD thesis

-• Proof-by-action is a paradigm where the user builds proofs by executing gestural actions directly on the proof state.
+• Proof-by-Action is a paradigm where the user builds proofs by executing gestural actions directly on the proof state.
 Typically, this corresponds to the possibility of clicking, dragging and dropping items which represent the conclusion and hypotheses of the current goal.
-A prototype implementation of this paradigm called Actema is already available online at actema.xyz.
-With Benjamin Werner, we are currently building coq-actema, a system that extends and integrates the interface of Actema in the Coq proof assistant.
+A prototype implementation of this paradigm called Actema is available online at actema.xyz.
+With Benjamin Werner and Mathis Bouverot, we are currently building coq-actema, a system that extends and integrates the interface of Actema in the Coq proof assistant.

 • Deep inference is a new methodology in proof theory, which aims at overcoming some limitations of Gentzen-style proof systems while preserving their good properties.
 In the setting of interactive proof building, one interesting feature of deep inference systems is their ability to preserve the context in which reasoning is performed.
 This gave rise recently to the idea of subformula linking, a method for solving goals incrementally by connecting dual occurrences of subformulas.
 I designed an extension of subformula linking for intuitionistic first-order logic with equality, which generalizes the behavior of known application and rewriting tactics.